walles/riff/README.md

 * Refine each pair of blocks, make sure both added characters and removed characters are highlighted in a readable fashion, both in added blocks and removed blocks.
+* Test that we work as expected when "gem install"ed system-wide
 * See if we can get Riff to transparently insert itself as "git riff" and treat that as git diff | riff | $PAGER.